jruponen/AIOS-python-sdk-tutorial/README.md

-# IBM Watson OpenScale Lab: Validating a German Credit Risk Model for Fairness and Accuracy
+# Advanced tutorial - Setting up and using Watson OpenScale via Python SDK

 Version 2019-03-17 by Jukka Ruponen/IBM

 **The purpose of this tutorial is to demonstrate how to configure and use OpenScale programmatically by using Python SDK.**
+The sample scenario is validating German Credit Risk Model for Fairness and Accuracy.

-This tutorial uses a slightly modified version of the Notebook, but the steps are the same as described in here:
+This tutorial uses a slightly modified version of the Notebook, but otherwise the steps are the same as described here:
 Documentation: https://cloud.ibm.com/docs/services/ai-openscale?topic=ai-openscale-crt-ov
 Source: https://github.com/emartensibm/german-credit

-The tutorial uses a Jupyter notebook that should be run in a Watson Studio project, using a "**Python 3.5 with Spark**" runtime environment.
+The Jupyter Notebook should be run in a Watson Studio project, using a "**Python 3.5 with Spark**" runtime environment.
 It requires service credentials for the following IBM Cloud services:

     Cloud Object Storage (to store your Watson Studio project) Watson OpenScale